ycpcs/cs335-spring2020/resources/index.md

 Vulnerability Exploitation
 ------------------------------------
 - [Metasploit](https://github.com/rapid7/metasploit-framework) is pretty much the only game in town when you need a generic vulnerability exploitation framework, at least if you don’t want to pay for one.
+- [Ettercap](https://www.ettercap-project.org/) is a comprehensive suite for man in the middle attacks.
 - [Scapy](https://scapy.net/) is a network packet generation and manipulation library for Python.
 - [sqlmap](http://sqlmap.org/) allows for easy discovery and exploitation of SQL injection vulnerabilities.
 - [nessus](https://www.tenable.com/products/nessus/nessus-essentials) is a proprietary vulnerability scanner developed by Tenable Network Security.